nolan-h-hamilton/flist/README.md

 **flists** are numeric list types implemented in C that can store, traverse, manipulate, and order up to billions of nodes in a matter of seconds--All while keeping track of and updating the essential metrics of the data for instant access by users.

-flists have the following properties:
+flists and have the following properties:

 * numeric nodes (double type)
 * doubly linked